quentintaranpino/nostrcheck-server/readme.md

 identifiers pass through `namecoinNIP05` unchanged, leaving the DNS verdict to `activeNIP05`.
 Spec draft: [nostr-protocol/nips#2349](https://github.com/nostr-protocol/nips/pull/2349).

+Resolution follows the ifa-0001 §"import" chain: if an apex record like `d/foo` carries an `"import"` key (typical for `.bit` deployments that delegate their `nostr.names` block to a sibling name such as `dd/foo` to stay under Namecoin's 520-byte per-name limit), the plugin recursively merges the imported sibling — with importer-wins precedence and a default recursion depth of four — before extracting the `nostr` field.
+Records without an `import` key pay zero extra I/O.

 ### Multi tenancy

 See multi-tenancy [here](https://github.com/quentintaranpino/nostrcheck-server/wiki/Multi-tenancy)